lucasBrossi/jogo-de-damas/README.md

 ### The Routes:

 #### The API uses some access routes so that the user has the best possible experience with the system.
-They contain the famous CRUD with a semi relational database that searches the data for the same verification id.
+They contain the famous CRUD with a database that searches the informations for the same verification id.
 ##### The routes are:

     - /games